Does Your Equine Suffer With Sweet Itch?

 There are many ways to help prevent Sweet Itch, start by treating Sweet Itch in early Spring so this will ensure you give your equine the best start coming into the Sweet Itch season.

-Here at HAPPA we use a product called D Itch made by NAF, this is available to purchase at HAPPA’s Tack Shack on site.
-D-itch Ointment from NAF is a creamy gel which provides long-lasting, soothing relief for itchy, broken irritated skin while also being an effective fly repellent.
+Using a specially formulated lotion on the affected area will prevent the irritable itch and scratching.
+The lotion is a creamy gel which provides long-lasting, soothing relief for itchy, irritated skin while also being an effective fly repellent.
 There are many other products on the market for Sweet Itch including fly repellents.

 We ensure every equine at the Centre with Sweet Itch has their own Sweet Itch rug too.
 There is a wide variety of Sweet Itch rugs on the market which are highly recommended and have shown fantastic results in effected equines.
 The rugs provide an effective barrier against insect bites and prevent symptoms of this condition.